Event Strategy: The Guide for 2023 and Beyond

 - Scores of 7-8 are “passives” who are satisfied attendees but are still vulnerable to competitive offerings.

-- Scores between 0-6 are considered “detractors” and run the risk of damaging your event brand through negative reviews.
+- Scores between 0-6 are considered “detractors” who risk damaging your event brand through negative reviews.

-If there’s one thing to takeaway from this extensive guide, it’s this: your event goals are crucial to your event strategy.
+If there’s one thing to take away from this extensive guide, it’s this: Your event goals are crucial to building a successful event strategy.

-Your event goals create the foundation for everything — from your event promotions, to your success metrics, to your event brand and more.
-Having concrete goals will provide the direction you need to proceed with your event strategy timeline and will help you determine the best tools for getting the job done — in 2020 and beyond.
+Your event goals create the foundation for everything — from your event promotions to your success metrics to your event brand.
+Having concrete goals gives you the direction to proceed with your event strategy timeline and will help you determine the best tools for getting the job done — in 2023 and beyond.

-Here are our key takeaways when planning your event strategy:
+Here are our key takeaways when strategic event planning:

-- Determine the event metrics that will help you reach those goals
+- Choose event technology that can help you achieve those goals

 - Find the right partners and sponsors to enrich your event

 - Curate your event content for an engaging experience